 Below summarises the key changes under MiFID II which takes effect on 3 January 2018 and what it means for us and you as our clients:

-a) Under the current regulations and as noted in this Order Execution Policy, firms like BD must comply with the overarching standard of taking “reasonable steps” to obtain the best possible result for clients.
+a) Under the current regulations and as noted in this Order Execution Policy, firms like RBCBD must comply with the overarching standard of taking “reasonable steps” to obtain the best possible result for clients.
 The new obligation under MiFID II is for firms to take all “sufficient steps” which indicates a higher bar of standard.
 This means that we have to strengthen our controls to enable us to identify any potential deficiencies that will prevent us from achieving, on a consistent basis, Best Execution for our clients.

-b) Under MiFID II, BD is required to provide you with further information about the consequences when BD executes your order outside a Regulated Market or MTF.
+b) Under MiFID II, RBCBD is required to provide you with further information about the consequences when RBCBD executes your order outside a Regulated Market or MTF.
 This means we have to highlight to you the fact that using market counterparties will result in counterparty risks3.
 Please note that under our terms and conditions, in the event that the market counterparty defaults in its obligations or it becomes insolvent, we will not be responsible to you for any loss suffered by you by reason of any cause beyond our control.

-c) Additionally, BD is obliged to publish annually for each class of financial instruments the top five execution venues in terms of trading volumes where BD executed client orders in the preceding year and also publish information on the quality of execution obtained which includes detailed monitoring of the quality of execution obtained on the execution venues where it executed all client orders in the previous year.
+c) Additionally, RBCBD is obliged to publish annually for each class of financial instruments the top five execution venues in terms of trading volumes where RBCBD executed client orders in the preceding year and also publish information on the quality of execution obtained which includes detailed monitoring of the quality of execution obtained on the execution venues where it executed all client orders in the previous year.
 This promotes transparency for clients to better understand where their orders have been executed and the overall quality of order execution.

 13. Client Declaration